 What is it?

-Chiropractic care focuses on properly aligning the body’s structures—primarily the spine—to allow for natural, surgery-free healing.
+Chiropractic care focuses on properly aligning the spine—to allow for natural, surgery-free healing.
 A chiropractor’s goal is not to give patients drugs so they don’t feel pain, but to discover the source of the pain and correct the problem.

 The spine is the structural support for the whole body.
-If areas of the spine become stiff or start to move improperly the function of the nearby muscles and nerves are impaired.
+If areas of the spine become stiff or start to move improperly the muscles cannot work properly, often getting strained, and your posture suffers.
 When nerves and muscles are impaired, they let you know using pain.
-The only way to get the stiff areas moving again, and actually fix the underlying problem, is to use an adjustment.
+The only way to get the misaligned areas moving again, and actually fix the underlying problem, is to use an adjustment.

 An adjustment is a chiropractor’s method of moving a restricted or stiff joint.
 The doctor pushes on specific parts of your body in a way that opens the joint very slightly.
-When it opens, the joint makes a popping or clicking sound and is then able to move the way it is supposed to.
+(See what happens when a joint is adjusted) When it opens, the joint makes a popping or clicking sound and is then able to move the way it is supposed to.

 Is it safe?